wenlzhang/obsidian-task-marker/docs/Setting.md

 - **Append text to marked task**
     - See "**Append text to completed task**".
     - Notes:
-        - In one row, one can choose to append text when marking a task; in another row, nothing would be appended.
+        - In one row, one can choose to append text when marking a task; in another row, one can choose to append nothing.

 ## Cycling tasks